Woman with a Large Hat, 1962

 A student who is accomplished in language arts needs to feel liberated to express himself or herself freely.
 Much of literature analysis is a “grey area” open to various interpretations; what matters is that students have the ability to overcome the fear of that ambiguity and the fear of failure so that they can critically evaluate works of literature in depth.
 Similarly, various literature genres—such as fantasy or science fiction—ask readers to stretch basic beliefs.
-When analyzing Picasso’s Seated Woman, students must cast off preconceived notions of ordinarily recognizable ways to interpret the human form—just as reading a work of science fiction requires the reader to accept alternate views of the universe.
+When analyzing Picasso’s work, students must cast off preconceived notions of ordinarily recognizable ways to interpret the human form—just as reading a work of science fiction requires the reader to accept alternate views of the universe.

 Resources Available to Order

 The Learning Through Art program is endowed by Melvyn and Cyvia Wolff.

 The Learning Through Art curriculum website is made possible in part by a grant from the Institute of Museum and Library Services.

 All Learning and Interpretation programs at the Museum of Fine Arts, Houston, receive endowment income from funds provided by the Louise Jarrett Moran Bequest; Caroline Wiess Law; the William Randolph Hearst Foundation; The National Endowment for the Humanities; the Fondren Foundation; BMC Software, Inc.; the Wallace Foundation; the Neal Myers and Ken Black Children’s Art Fund; the Favrot Fund; and Gifts in honor of Beth Schneider.